 Are all New Jersey employers covered under the “Opportunity to Compete Act?”

 No. The act only applies to organizations located in “whole or substantial part” within New Jersey with 15 or more employees over 20 calendar weeks.
 This includes all people, companies, corporations, firms, labor groups, or associations which do business, employ workers, and take applications for employment in New Jersey.
 Interns and apprentices are considered employees for purposes of the act; however, independent contractors and trustees are not.
 Municipalities, counties (and their instrumentalities) as well as employment agencies are covered.

 The 15 or more employee threshold applies to companies regardless of whether employees work inside or outside of New Jersey.

 The Act took effect on March 1, 2015, with amendments made in 2018 to specifically address expunged records.

 When can covered employers consider criminal history under the “Opportunity to Compete Act?”

-As of March 1, 2015 (the act’s effective date), most New Jersey employers must wait until after the first interview to ask about criminal history.
-Specifically, the law states that an employer cannot make an oral or written inquiry into an applicant’s criminal record until after the initial employment application process, “ending when an employer has conducted a first interview.”
+Most New Jersey employers must wait until after the first interview to ask about criminal history.
+Specifically, the law states that an employer cannot make an oral or written inquiry into an applicant’s criminal record (including expunged criminal history) until after the initial employment application process, “ending when an employer has conducted a first interview.”
 To provide employers with some flexibility, the interview can be in person or “by any other means” such as over the telephone.